carbon-language/carbon-lang/docs/design/generics/details.md

 type."
 This is consistent with the
 [use of `auto` in the C++20 Abbreviated function template feature](https://en.cppreference.com/w/cpp/language/function_template#Abbreviated_function_template).

-In general we should support the same kinds of declarations in a `structural interface` definitions as in an `interface`.
+In general we should support the same kinds of declarations in a `constraint` definitions as in an `interface`.
 Generally speaking declarations in one kind of interface make sense in the other, and there is an analogy between them.
 If an `interface` `I` has (non-`alias`) declarations `X`, `Y`, and `Z`, like so:

 ```
 interface I {